yuede/yuede.github.io/index.md

 ## News

 *Oct.
-2020*: Our paper on binary code similarity detection for vulnerability identification, BugGraph, is accepted to ASIACCS'21.
+2020*: Our paper on binary code vulnerability analysis with graph neural network, BugGraph, is accepted to ASIACCS'21.

 *Oct.
 2020*: Our paper on large scale small graphs computation with GPUs, SwarmGraph, is accepted to HPCC'20.

 *June 2020*: Start working as a senior intern at Kryptowire Led by Prof. Angelos Stavrou from Virginia Tech.

-*May 2020*: Our paper on lateral movement detection, CyberGraph, is accepted to RAID'20.
+*May 2020*: Our paper on lateral movement detection with unsupervised graph learning, CyberGraph, is accepted to RAID'20.

 *March 2020*: Our paper on graph connectivity computation framework, Aquila, is accepted to HPDC'20.